wszeto11/thisisjeopardy/README.md

 ### ***Description***

-#### A Jeopardy inspired game that showcases Javascript, HTML, and CSS
+#### A Jeopardy inspired game that showcases Javascript, HTML, and CSS.
+Similar to the show, the game has 5 "catagories" and 5 corresponding columns where each question has a different value which is added together to get a total score.
+This game utilizes Event Listeners to handle user input('click') and relies heavily on Functions and looping within said functions.
 ***

 ### ***Technologies***